muratk3n/thirdwave/en/tweets/2020/week4.md

 else".
 Then, when the new state needs secularism (read: not-Islam), all of a sudden these mythical ancestors are following some shamaninism, praying to cat and dogs, porcupine, hyena... whatever's walking around basically.
-Loads of nonsense.
 This is utilitarian history (re)construction.

 *2020-1-23 23:03:4*